When I first decided to quit my job and sell everything I own to travel, one of the things I most worried about was vaccines.

 Hepatitis B is found in Southeast Asia, the Middle East, the South Pacific, Africa, and Latin America, including the Caribbean.
 In other words, you’ll probably want to get this vaccine if you’re heading to any developing countries.
 You can get this vaccine in combination with hepatitis A, which means one less jab to get!

 Japanese B Encephalitis can occur following the rainy season in China, regions of Nepal, northern Burma, eastern and southern states of India, northern Sri Lanka, northern Thailand, Laos and Vietnam.
 Occasional outbreaks have been reported in Malaysia, Indonesia, Korea, Singapore, southern parts of Thailand, southern Sri Lanka and all of India.
+It’s fairly rare, though, and I’ve never heard of anybody getting the vaccine or contracting it.

-Rabies has a greater risk in Asia, Africa and South America.
+Rabies has a greater risk in Asia, Africa, and South America.

 Tick Borne Encephalitis is found in Russia, Austria, Hungary, the Balkans, Czech Republic, Slovakia and Scandinavia.
 It can also be found in eastern parts of China.
 It’s usually found in areas with high grass, so if you’re not going to be camping or hiking, you probably don’t need to worry about it.
+Take precautions to avoid being bitten by ticks instead.

 Typhoid is present worldwide, however it is worse where food and water may be contaminated with sewage — in Africa, much of Asia, and South America.
+Most travellers will get this vaccine.

 Yellow Fever is present in tropical Africa and South America.
 You will probably be required to show a Yellow Fever vaccination certificate to enter certain countries if you are traveling from an infected area.
+If you’re going to be travelling in Africa or South America, this is likely an essential — you won’t be let in unless you can prove you’ve had your shot.

 When should you get your vaccinations?

 By now, you probably have a good idea of which vaccines you’re going to need, so now it’s time to start planning a vaccination schedule.
 Some of the jabs require you to receive several doses, so you’ll want to make sure you have enough time before your departure date to fit them all in.
+If it all sounds super complicated, head to your local travel clinic three months before your departure date and they’ll be able to help you come up with a schedule.

 Let’s take a look at how long you can wait before leaving to get your vaccines.